Is It Dysgraphia?

 By: Dianne Craft, MA, CNHP

-One of the most common and most misdiagnosed processing problems in children is a blocked writing gate.
+One of the most common and misdiagnosed processing problems in children is a blocked writing gate.
 This is the number one processing glitch in gifted children.
-Many of these children seem to be “allergic” to their pencil.
+Many of these children seem to be “allergic” to their pencils.
 They break out in whining as soon as they get a pencil or pen in their hand.

 Let’s look at what is happening in the brain of this child when he is asked to write something.

 How the Brain Works

 Our left-brain hemisphere is designed to concentrate on learning a new task such as driving a car or riding a bike.
 After some concentrated practice, that task is then supposed to transfer over the brain midline into the right brain, which is responsible for the automaticity of the process.

 If we imagine the left brain hemisphere as the “Concentrating Brain” and the right hemisphere as the “Automatic Brain,” we can see how this transfer allows us to “think and do” at the same time.
 Generally, when we teach a child how to write, after six months of practice that writing crosses over into the automatic brain hemisphere so the child can “think and write” at the same time.
 For many children, this transfer does not easily occur.
 Thus, they have to expend so much more battery energy or concentration to a writing task than do other children.
 Dr. Mel Levine in his book, One Mind at a Time, calls these learning blocks “energy leaks.”